monirbounadi/minimal-mistakes/_pages/about.md

 I grew up in Hammarbyhöjden and Kärrtorp, suburbs south of Södermalm in Stockholm, Sweden.
 Though I spent most of my time in Stockholm, I spent many summers in Rabat, Morocco.

 Until 18 my big interests were running, manga, film, and gaming.
 I was quite a well-trained cineast with expert knowledge in Street Fighter back then.
 Today I try to entertain my past interests whenever I can.
-But mainly I live for my love of philosophy and try to channel this love by applying statistical methods to solve problems in social science.
+But mainly I live for my love of philosophy and try to channel this love through statistics.

 I am also an effective altruist and spend about 30% of my income (net living expenses) on effective charities.
 As a strict vegan, I spend some of this on animal charities.
 I plan to raise my share to 50% by the end of 2019.